Physics Quizzes

 Category: PRESSURE AND MOMENTS

-29. Which of the following statements is true regarding pressure in a fluid?
+29. Which of the following is NOT a common unit of pressure?

 30 / 30